Gnaten/Gnaten/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=gnaten&show_icons=true&hide_border=true" align="right"/>

-> I'm a cool kid at **UC Berkeley** studying electrical engineering and computer science!
+> I'm a cool kid passionate in electrical engineering and computer science!
 I post stuff here when I feel like it, so get used to it...

 These are some of the things that might interest you: